European Union gives UGX 41bn to fight desert locusts in East Africa

 Uganda has already spent more than 20 billion Shillings in fighting the locusts.
 Other countries are also spending.
 The unplanned expenditures show the outbreak of locusts would not just devastate food but would dent public purses as countries fork out billions to control the damage.

 The Brussels-headquartered EU says the individual country interventions must be rapidly scaled-up to support national governments of the affected countries.
-The EU had already contributed €1 million (4 billion Shillings) mobilized from humanitarian funds.
-Kenya, Ethiopia, and Somalia have been devastated the most.
+The EU had already contributed €1 million (4 billion Shillings) mobilised from humanitarian funds.
+Kenya, Ethiopia, and Somalia have been devasted the most.

 Damages to crop and pasture are already being reported across Kenya, Ethiopia and Somalia, the three most affected countries, but losses may quickly spread to other neighbouring countries, particularly Djibouti, Eritrea, South Sudan, Tanzania and Uganda.
 Yemen, Sudan, Iran, India and Pakistan are also at risk.